GaloisInc/cryptol/CONTRIBUTING.md

 test for each new issue, and keep the accumulated tests in our suite as regression tests.
-The test suite itself is written using the `test-framework` library, so it can readily output XML for consumption by Jenkins and other CI systems.
+The test suite itself is written using the `test-framework` library, so it can readily output XML for consumption by CI systems.

-## Stackage

-On the Jenkins machines, we `cp cabal.GHCNNN.config cabal.config` before building in order to build against a Stackage LTS snapshot (updated periodically).
-This is to ensure compatibility with downstream dependencies that rely on Stackage for their stability.
-We do not have `cabal.config` in place by default, though, so developers can use different versions of the compiler.

 ## Running tests

-To run the test suite, run `make test` from the root of the repository.
+To run the test suite, run `./cry test` from the root of the repository.
 By default, you'll get output on the console for each test that fails, either with an explanation for why it failed, or a command line you can paste in order to compare the test results against the expected output.

-The `make test` target invokes the `cryptol-test-runner` executable, which is defined in the `/tests/` directory.
+The `./cry test` command invokes the `cryptol-test-runner` executable, which is defined in the `/tests/` directory.
 It is invoked with the location of the `cryptol` executable, an output directory, and standard `test-framework` command line arguments.
-The `test` target in the `Makefile` provides a template for how to invoke it if you need to use advanced parameters.

-## Running benchmarks

-To run the benchmark suite, run `make bench` from the root of the repository.
-By default, you'll get Criterion output on the console from the benchmarking executable in `/bench`.
-The easiest way to pass custom arguments to this executable is to run the suite subsequently with `cabal bench --benchmark-options="..."`.

 ## Creaing a new test